-Prerequisites: admission to the College of Business and consent of instructor and department head
+Prerequisites: admission to the business program and consent of instructor and department head

 Prerequisite or corequisite; may vary depending on topic Individual problems or topics in economics arranged in consultation with instructor.
 May be repeated for a total of six hours.